Last updated on December 26, 2022

 Green Diamond Rarity and Prices

-Since good quality green diamonds are more difficult to source, they are much more expensive and valued than other coloured diamonds, even though green diamonds are technically less rare than reds, for example.
+Since good quality green diamonds are more difficult to source, they are much more expensive and valued than other coloured diamonds, even though green diamonds are technically less rare than red ones, for example.

 Pure green diamonds are the most desired and expensive gems; however, they are also the rarest among the greens.
 The presence of a secondary hue has a great impact on the diamond’s price.
 For example, the blue hue always increases a green diamond’s price, while the yellow or grey hue usually makes a green diamond more affordable.